Health Information Workforce Census

 WHEN IS THE CENSUS

-The first census will be held during May 2018, and then May 2020.
-It is planned that the census will then be conducted every 3 years thereafter.
+The first census was held during May 2018. the next census will be in May 2020 and every 3 years thereafter.

 Please read the information sheet for the census project, available here.

 Participation in the census is voluntary and anonymous.
 You will not be identifiable in the reporting of census findings.

 To register to receive notifications about the census, please complete the form here.
 You can unsubscribe from the distribution list by contacting the Project team below.

 Please read the information sheet about the census, available here. if you have further questions, please contact a member of the project team, below.

 HELP US PROMOTE THE CENSUS

 For the census results to be meaningful, we need to reach as many people as possible.
 Your help to promote the census to your networks would be appreciated.
 We have developed a number of resources you can use, available here.

 The longitudinal study is a sub-study of the census project.
 The census does not collect identifying information about participants, making it difficult to measure an individual’s career progression over time.
 As such, the census project is seeking individuals to participate in a longitudinal study of the workforce.
 If you decide to be part of this longitudinal study, you will be asked to answer a small number of questions at the beginning of each census to enable the project team to link the census response to past census responses.
 The census questions will follow these questions.
 Once the census is complete, an individuals’ census responses will be re-identified with a unique identifier to enable individual responses to be linked to past census responses, and then data entered for linkage questions will be removed.